Anita Chui

 Anita Chui was born in Hong Kong, a British Chinese actress, singer, and film producer.
-Her family moved to the UK and she later returned to Hong Kong to pursue acting career in film since 2012 and gained attention in Hong Kong with her leading role in Special Female Force (2016).
-She later rose to prominence in Asia with her other leading roles in Robbery, OCTB, and King of Hawkers etc. Plus, Chui is the author of a keto diet book that was widely distributed in Asia (2019).
+Her family moved to the UK when she was little.
+She returned to Hong Kong to pursue acting career in film since 2012 and gained attention in Hong Kong with her leading role in Special Female Force (2016).
+She later rose to prominence in Asia with her other leading roles in Robbery (2016), OCTB (2018), and King of Hawkers (2024) etc. Plus, Chui is the author of a keto diet book that was widely distributed in Asia (2019).
 She began her singing career with debut Cantonese single Get It Right (2022).
-Chui also started acting career in France and she produced her debut film, the French feature Follia, which premiered at the 45th Moscow International Film Festival and was released in cinemas over 10 countries (2023).
-Chui’s company, Golden Shadow Entertainment Limited, partnering with the Hong Kong listed company Culturecom to host the first edition of the Golden Shadow International Micro Film Festival in Monaco in June 2026 and repeat it every June thereafter.
+Chui also started acting career in France and she produced her debut film, the French Italian feature Follia (2023), which premiered at the 45th Moscow International Film Festival and was released in European cinemas over 10 countries.
+Chui's company, Golden Shadow Entertainment Limited was found in 2018, partnering with the Hong Kong listed company Culturecom to host the first edition of the Golden Shadow International Film Festival (GSIFF) in cinéma des beau arts Monte Carlo, Monaco in June 2026 and repeat it every June thereafter.

 Early life

-Chui was born into a middle-class family in Hong Kong.
+Chui was born into a upper-class family in Hong Kong.
 She began study the Kumon Method at the age of five, focusing on English and mathematics.
 Chui started learning piano at the age of three, passing her Associated Board of the Royal Schools of Music (ABRSM) Grade 8 exam when she was 13.
 Her parents divorced when she was 18.